 - Natural gummy bears

-- Hot chocolate (I put homemade mix in a small jelly jar with their name on it).
+- Hot chocolate (I put homemade mix in a small jelly or mason jar with their name on it).
 A pre-made option is this amazing Cacao Bliss mix.

 - Four Sigmatic mushroom coffee or elixir packets (for grown-ups)